hawkeyesec/scanner-cli/README.md

 #### -m, --module  <module name>: Running only specific modules
 If you want to run specific modules only, you can use the `--module` flag, which can be specified multiple times.
 For example `hawkeye scan -m nsp -m ncu` would run just the nsp and ncu modules.

-#### -j, --json    </path/to/summary,json>: Produce a JSON artefact
+#### -j, --json    </path/to/summary.json>: Produce a JSON artefact
-The `--json` paramter allows you to write a much more detailed report to a file (see futher down under the output section for more info).
+The `--json` paramter allows you to write a much more detailed report to a file.
+See the Json section below for more information

+#### -s, --sumologic    <http://sumologic-http-collector>: Send the results to SumoLogic
+This will post the results to a SumoLogic HTTP collector.
+See the SumoLogic section below for more information.

 #### -e, --exclude  <pattern>: Exclude files that match a specified RegEx pattern
 This paramter (which can be specified multiple times) allows you to specify patterns you wish to be excluded from the scan.
 For example `hawkeye scan -e "^test/"` would exclude all your test files.
 All paths are __relative__ to the `--target`.